-Tacoma Housing Authority is a public housing agency in Tacoma, Washington that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Tacoma Housing Authority is a Public Housing Agency in Tacoma, Washington that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Moving to Work programs.

 Tacoma Housing Authority serves Tacoma.